• About Us

 What is grief?

-Grief can be one of the hardest pains a person can experience, yet it is also one of the most natural kinds of suffering.
+Grief can be one of the hardest pains in life that a person can experience.
+Yet, it is also one of the most unavoidable kinds of suffering.
 In life, we love.
 And of what we love, some of them, we will inevitably lose.

 Grief does not only follow death.
 It can arise after the end of a relationship, the loss of a job, a home, ability, or even a sense of purpose.
 When a loss is significant, grief can leave us feeling stuck in the past and overwhelmed by emotions.